-Fitness managers are also involved in drawing up exercise programs in conjunction with other gym members, for example for group exercises.
+Fitness managers also draw up exercise programs in conjunction with other gym members such as group exercises.
 Lastly, a fitness manager is also tasked with growing a gym.
 This is often done through a sales team who will seek out new members to sign up.

 Physical Education Teacher

-The final position we will look at in regard to the field of exercise science is that of a physical education teacher.
+The final position we will look at regarding the field of exercise science is that of a physical education teacher.

-To become one, you would need a bachelor’s degree and focusing on exercise science is the best idea.
+You would need a bachelor’s degree to become one, and focusing on exercise science is the best idea.
 That said, there are additional requirements from a teaching perspective, for example, a teaching license.

-But what does a physical education teacher do on a daily basis?
+But what does a physical education teacher do daily?

 Well, the name says it all.
-As a physical education teacher, you would be responsible for all physical education programs and classes a school as well as coaching sports teams.
+As a physical education teacher, you would be responsible for all physical education programs and classes in a school and coaching sports teams.

 The job specifically focuses on helping students to improve their physical health by promoting a healthy and productive lifestyle.
-This is often achieved through sports, both team and single as well as other activities and games.
+This is often achieved through sports, both team and single, other activities, and games.

 For those looking to get into the world of fitness, it’s often a great entry point.
-Not only is it one of the fastest-growing careers in the fitness world but you can get certified from a number of top-notch accreditation institutions.
+Not only is it one of the fastest-growing careers in the fitness world, but you can get certified by several top-notch accreditation institutions.